keepthrifty/keepthrifty.github.io/_drafts/mortgage-math-101.md

 >
 > Toward Principal = Total Payment - Interest Portion

+This interest portion is where you see the annual rate get converted into a monthly rate by dividing by 12 as we talked about in the interest section above.

 ### Example - Our First Payment ###

 For our original mortgage, we had a payment of $1126.31 per month.
 In the first month, that works out to: